-This section of the Forging Our Future comprehensive plan sets out Community Development Objectives, which are a primary building block of zoning ordinances.
-The objectives, which appear on the next page, align with the intention of the comprehensive plan.
+This section of the Forging Our Future comprehensive plan sets out Community Development Objectives, which are a primary building block of zoning and subdivision and land development ordinances.
+The objectives, which appear on the next page, align with the intention of the comprehensive plan and provide necessary context to enable the communities to undertake updates or revisions of their ordinances.